Singapore in 3 Days: An Exciting Itinerary for Families

 You will want to arrive early to Gardens by the Bay.
 I suggest heading to the Supertree Grove first, at around 8:00am.
 This is the best time to take in these stunning structures, as it is not too hot yet and there are very few other people.
 The Supertree Grove is free to walk around, however you will have to pay if you wish to walk the OCBC Skyway.

 Once you have finished in the conservatories, head to the Children’s Garden for some play time for your kids.
 The Children’s Garden is a great family attraction that includes an interactive playground and a water play feature.
-Pack a picnic lunch to enjoy in one of the many gardens spread out through Gardens by the Bay.

 Experience the Art Science Museum